 Landscape and the historic environment

-Complementing Scottish Natural Heritage's Landscape Character Assessments, a programme of Historic Land-use Assessment (HLA), undertaken by Historic Scotland and Royal Commission on the Ancient and Historical Monuments of Scotland, provides more detailed information on the historic aspects of the landscape.
-The maps can be viewed here .
+Complementing Scottish Natural Heritage's Landscape Character Assessments (LCA), a programme of Historic Land-use Assessment (HLA), undertaken by the former Historic Scotland and the Royal Commission on the Ancient and Historical Monuments of Scotland (now Historic Environment Scotland), provides detailed information on the historic aspects of the landscape in the shape of maps .
+Understanding Historic Landscape Character (HLC) (Topic Paper 5) describes the complementary relationship HLC/HLA has with LCA, and highlights their important differences and provides specific advice on HLA and HLC.

 Safeguarding historic landscapes for an enriched future